Riverfront eyes bright future for big conventions

 As they continue to prospect new events, the Chase Center retains a strong booking schedule in the spring and fall that features annual corporate meetings and regional one- and multi-day events, Huntsman emphasized.

 “We’ve hosted corporate meetings for banking, pharmaceutical, and engineering companies,” she said.
 “We even had a hydraulic manufacturing company based in the Midwest that chose Wilmington because it was a good central point for its American and European offices.”

 For the hoteliers, the ability of the Chase Center to draw hundreds of visitors to the Riverfront was an important part of their business models, official said.

-“The Chase Center was important for our strategic thinking, and the Riverfront as the entertainment center of Wilmington was obviously a big part of our thinking as well,” said Jonathan Silver, vice president of Onix Group, a real estate investment and management firm based in Kennett Square, Pennsylvania, that opened the Hyatt in October.
+“The Chase Center was important for our strategic thinking, and the Riverfront as the entertainment center of Wilmington was obviously a big part of our thinking as well,” said Jonathan Silver, vice president of Onix Group, a real estate investment and management firm based in Kennett Square, Pa., that opened the Hyatt in October.

 His firm partnered with owners of the adjoining Big Fish Grill restaurant to create an event space tailored to banquets and wedding reception that has been well received, he said.

 “We had some state business meetings in the beginning and then a bunch of Christmas parties in December,” Silver said of the space that can accommodate upward of 225 people.
 “We’ve got a bunch of RFPs out and bookings set up for the spring and summer months, so we’re looking at a busy year.”

 Likewise, Mike Hare, executive vice president for development at BPG, said that his company is “hopeful that the added capacity makes it more attractive to regional meetings and conventions.”